bmilanov/gps_nucleo_f030_support/README.md

 # About
 This repository contains a patch for GNAT Programming Studio 2017 which enables it to compile code suitable for the Nucleo-F030R8 board.
+Read the Warning section.

 # Requirements
 * GPS2017